Govt committed to transform all laws in Islamic perspective: Raja Zafarul Haq

-WAH CANNT, May 4 (APP): Leader of the house in Senate, Raja Zafar
+WAH CANTT, May 5 (APP): Leader of the House in Senate, Raja

 He said such conferences would not only enhance interaction between